 HOW: Their educators use a proprietary rubric that has a heavy emphasis on effective use of technology and student engagement as well as instruction.
 Reviews are several paragraphs long and are given an overall percent score based on the company’s rubric.
 Readers can see the break-down of how the product performed across each of their five categories: ease of use, educational, entertaining, design features and good value.

 WHY: The site is part of nonprofit Common Sense Media and has no advertising.
-It is supported by the SCE Foundation and a personal grant from Bill Gates.

 WHEN: Reviews are added on an ongoing basis.